-This scarce 1907 American League Publishing Co. postcard showcases 19 numbered composite photos of the Detroit Tigers team -- including their young newcomer, Ty Cobb.
-Players of note include such stars as Sam Craford, Bill Donovan, George Mullin, David Jones and manager Hughie Jennings.
-This publishing company would issue attractive single players cards in 1908.
+Scarce 1907 American League Publishing Co. postcard showcases 19 composite photos of the Detroit Tigers -- including young newcomer, Ty Cobb.
+Notables include Sam Crawford and Hughie Jennings.
+This company would issue attractive single player cards in '08.

 1906-07 Lancaster Red Roses

 These two postcards depict the 1906 and 1907 Lancaster, PA, Tri-State Base Ball Team, also known as the Red Roses.
-Significantly, Hall of Fame pitcher Stan Ceveleski and his brother Harry both played for this team during this period.
-Interestingly five Coveleski brothers all played pro ball regionally, with two making it to the majors.
-How many Coveleskis can be counted in these two cards...
+Hall of Fame pitcher Stan Ceveleski and his brother Harry both played for this team during this period.
+Five Coveleski brothers all played pro ball regionally, with two making it to the majors.

 While not a postcard, this 1907 blotter of the Tigers team closely resembles a blank-backed postcard in both card stock and size.
 Curiously, this piece includes Hugh Jennings, Sam Crawford and the entire team -- except for Ty Cobb.